RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 ---
-# Left over content
+# Unused content
+As with most games that have a rushed development cycle, there are assets available on the disc which are never actually used in the retail game.
+For Crash Bandicoot this includes a full level known as `Stormy Ascent` which was deemed too hard and too time consuming to fix up before the release date.

-The Cutting Room Floor has a very details page listing all of the unused assets available in the game and is highly recommended to check out: [Crash Bandicoot - The Cutting Room Floor](https://tcrf.net/Crash_Bandicoot)
+{% include link-to-other-site.html url="https://tcrf.net/Crash_Bandicoot" description="The Cutting Room Floor has a very detailed page listing all of the unused assets available in the game and is highly recommended to check out" image="https://tcrf.net/images/e/e7/Crash1_-_GuardDog.png" title="Crash Bandicoot - The Cutting Room Floor"  %}

 ---
 # References